Josh Long

 Short-range 5th forces

-Another experiment, under construction at UIUC, is a test of the Newtonian inverse square law (ISL) at distance ranges less than 100 microns.
+One experiment, under construction at UIUC, is a test of the Newtonian inverse square law (ISL) at distance ranges less than 100 microns.
 Modifications to the ISL at short range, arising from new elementary particles, violations of Lorentz symmetry, or even extra spacetime dimensions, are predicted from models that attempt to describe gravity and the other fundamental interactions in the same theoretical framework.
 The experiment is a table-top apparatus, using 1 kHz mechanical oscillators as test masses.

-Spin-coupled forces and ARIADNE
+Spin-coupled forces, NSR, and ARIADNE

 Recently, the test masses in the mechanical oscillator experiment have been augmented with spin-polarized materials, to make the experiment sensitive to exotic submillimeter forces coupled to spin.
 These forces could be mediated by the axion: a light, weakly-interacting particle that is a leading candidate for dark matter.

-I also collaborate on the Axion Resonant InterAction DetectioN Experiment (ARIADNE), which has even greater potential sensitivity to exotic spin-coupled forces.
+I collaborate on the Axion Resonant InterAction DetectioN Experiment (ARIADNE), which has even greater potential sensitivity to exotic spin-coupled forces.
 This is an NMR-type experiment, which searches for induced magnetization in a sample of cryogenic, polarized helium-3 atoms as a dense, non-magnetic source mass is modulated in close proximity.
 ARIADNE is managed by a group of about 20 scientists from 8 institutes.
 My group is responsible for the source mass.

 Graduate Research Opportunities